-The Company has entered into hire-purchase agreements with leasing companies at the amount of 8.42 million Baht in order to rent vehicles for the business operation, whereby it is committed to pay rental on a monthly basis.
-The terms of agreements are 4 years, ended of July 2022.
+The Company has entered into financial lease agreements with several domestic leasing companies at a total amount of 5.98 million baht in order to rent vehicles for business operation.
+The lease terms are 4 years with monthly payments, and ending in April 2023.